 6. But androgyny isn’t only a romanticized surrealism hiding at the limits of vision; it comes alive in moments of hesitation and uncertainty, becoming the basis for social relationships even as it sets them adrift and askew.
 I remember one night back in the late 90s: picture the leaves blown black over a hushed sky, trees rustling in the night of the road, footsteps rustling in the night of dingy houses, me and my friend J. walking to the Xtra-Mart at a desolate junction of state highways.
 J. was tall and dark-haired, secretly needy but outwardly no one to mess with.
 I was less tall, wore baggy clothes, and had long blond hair in a ponytail, which at the time I thought showed an opposition to authority.
 We came in through a break in the bushes, crossing the parking lot, and the clerk glanced up at us as we bought candy.
 J. gave him some money.
 “So it’s his night to pay?” asked the clerk.
 The boy is paying for the girl, he was somehow saying.
 But J. and I shrugged like teenagers and turned our backs.
 Then we started laughing as we went out through the parking lot.

-8. Among the remnants of the Chicago hippie counterculture there are (or at least were) spaces where androgyny steals over the margins of the margins, where social norms remain shaky and where gender can therefore become a little experimental, especially if you let yourself be vulnerable to the fantasies of others, if you let yourself be a place where people can project or admire the deviance they don’t necessarily want to enact themselves: spaces where gender is something that gets liberated in groups, where gender gets collectively undone, where gender is the opposite of a choice but also the opposite of a destiny.
+8. Among the remnants of the Chicago hippie counterculture there are (were) spaces where androgyny steals over the margins of the margins, where social norms remain shaky and where gender can therefore become a little experimental, especially if you let yourself be vulnerable to the fantasies of others, if you let yourself be a place where people can project or admire the deviance they don’t necessarily want to enact themselves: spaces where gender is something that gets liberated in groups, where gender gets collectively undone, where gender is the opposite of a choice but also the opposite of a destiny.
 The collective work of queering gender has a rhythm, expanding at moments, swelling to fill a house, nestling and thistled with scorn and affection.

 “You’re not as androgynous as you think you are,” I remember my housemate correctly saying to me once, the one with the long face and the dangerous fainting spells.
 “On the other hand,” she added, “you’re the most androgynous one in the house.”
 The next day the next housemate, a physically huge, florid and sharp-tongued man, tells me I seem “totally male” to him.
 I said I acted especially male around him, that I’m a chameleon, that everyone is a chameleon, that we rhyme with the words people use to describe us and color ourselves the colors we think they see.
 Later his ex-partner told me that he was really very feminine.

 9. So there is never a moment when you can affirm androgyny with much certainty.
-On the contrary, philosophically speaking, androgyny remains a form of illusion, almost of deliberate self-deception.
-It involves being blind to some of what people think of you, and deliberately ignoring what they ought to think of you, the better to embrace unrealistic, ill-fitting desire.
+On the contrary, philosophically speaking, androgyny (for lack of a better word) remains a form of illusion, almost of deliberate self-deception.
+It involves being indifferent to some of what people think of you, and deliberately ignoring what they ought to think of you, the better to embrace unrealistic, ill-fitting desire.
 Like ill-fitting but beautifully non-normative clothes.
 Like for example a desire to be a woman if you’re not one.
 Or any case, really, where an x is irked by their x-ness and desires instead to be a y or just to be undefined: it involves disavowing not only the usual ways of being but also the usual ways of knowing, believing in the reality of your fantasy and clinging to it in spite of your inevitable ambivalence and fear of embarrassment, taking or trying to take your desires for realities.
 Which of course is not very straightforward.
 Especially since androgynous desire is partly a desire for passivity, is partly a desire to let others’ fantasies play across you, partly a desire to be happy about being brought into being by others, a desire to be happy about becoming other.
 One of the best ways to get a self is to be a thing.

 11. Where does this odd story come from, you ask?
 If I ask myself what kind of history or biography makes it possible for androgyny to rise up through the cracks, I have to think about a world that has unconventional ties and worn norms and a lot of feminine education.
 I think of my nuclear family, split up by divorce, an extra-powerful mother, a laid-back father, really not identifying with masculinity, getting bullied really horribly for many years by other boys, and being around my mother and sisters but always excluded.
 I think of being a radically formless teenager, of repetitively buying the most formless possible clothes with no decorations.
 I think of being happy to escape a state of being totally generic by being invited into a sort of girls’ counterculture, symbolized at the time by Ani Difranco, the feminist icon of the white Northeast.
 There was rarely anything too traditionally feminine, but there was a lot of egalitarian teaching: here’s how you talk about love, here’s how you wear makeup, here’s a shiny shirt you would like, a pair of pants.
 A pedagogy of selves and of bodies, here’s how you should kiss me, here’s how I think of what we’re doing together.
-“We used to be gay together,” someone wrote to me, I think not entirely jokingly.
+“We used to be gay together,” a woman wrote to me, I think not entirely jokingly.

 12. At times this has all felt more real to me than regular social reality.
-But it’s hard to affirm it here, first because it’s all so unreal, and second because even the rejection of gender has a political unconscious that makes me uneasy.
+But it’s hard to affirm it here, first because it’s all so unreal, and second because even the rejection of gender has a political unconscious that makes me queasy.
 Isn’t it a masculine privilege to disown masculine privilege?
 Marginal androgyny involves performing a certain status and also, simultaneously, a certain rejection of status.
 It means giving up some of the privileges of looking like your norm and belonging to your sex group; it involves being constantly misidentified as gay or as straight; but it whispers simultaneously that you are above the norm, that the norm is dumb, that the norm is hideous, that conventional beauty is a nightmare.
 One part vulnerability and one part smugness, androgyny wants to believe that voluntary exile can also be a form of power.
 As if being outside and being confused could be a form of superiority and not only of abjection.

 But you try to forget that.